Christine Griffin: Disability advocacy

 From 1995 to 1996, Griffin served as an attorney advisor to the Vice Chair of the Equal Employment Opportunity Commission, Paul Igasaki, and served as executive director of the Boston Disability Law Center from 1996 to 2005.
 Griffin is a labor law expert and was named "Lawyer of the Year" by Lawyers Weekly in 2005.

-Griffin is a Democrat, and in January 2005 agreed to fill a vacancy on the Equal Employment Opportunity Commission.
-She was nominated by President George W. Bush on July 28, 2005, and confirmed unanimously by the United States Senate on November 4, 2005.
-Griffin was sworn in on January 3, 2006, to serve the remainder of a five-year term expiring July 1, 2009, and became the first female member of the commission with a physical disability.
+Griffin, a Democrat, in January 2005 agreed to fill a vacancy on the Equal Employment Opportunity Commission.
+After being nominated by President George W. Bush and confirmed by the United States Senate she took office on January 3, 2006, to serve the remainder of a five-year term expiring July 1, 2009.
 As commissioner, Griffin advocated for increasing the number of disabled workers in the federal government.
-In January 2009, President Barack Obama appointed Griffin as acting vice chairman of the commission.
-Griffin served until December 2009.
+In January 2009, President Barack Obama appointed Griffin as acting vice chairman of the commission; she served until December 2009.

 Office of Personnel Management

-President Barack Obama announced his intention to nominate Griffin as deputy director of the United States Office of Personnel Management on April 17, 2009.
-She was nominated May 12, 2009, and confirmed by the United States Senate on July 30.
-Griffin took office on January 4, 2010.
+President Barack Obama nominated Griffin as deputy director of the United States Office of Personnel Management on May 12, 2009; after confirmation by the United States Senate she took office on January 4, 2010.

 Return to Massachusetts

-Massachusetts Secretary of Health and Human Services JudyAnn Bigby announced on July 21, 2011, that she has appointed Griffin as Assistant Secretary for Disability Policies and Programs, beginning on August 29, 2011.
-From 2013 to 2018 she has served as the executive director of the Disability Law Center.
-Since 2018 she has served as a search specialist consultant with Bender Consulting Services, Inc.
+Griffin became Massachusetts Assistant Secretary for Disability Policies and Programs on August 29, 2011.
+From 2013 to 2018 she was the executive director of the Disability Law Center.
+In 2018 she became a search specialist consultant with Bender Consulting Services, Inc.